-- Regardless of whether you charge a security deposit, prior to a new tenancy beginning, the landlord must provide the tenant with documentation of the condition of the rental home and receive written confirmation that the tenant has received and reviewed the documentation.
-If charged, the landlord must provide a receipt for the security deposit within 10 days.
+- Prior to a new tenancy beginning, the landlord must provide the tenant with documentation of the condition of the rental home and receive written confirmation that the tenant has received and reviewed the documentation.
+The landlord must provide a receipt for the security deposit within 10 days.
 Providing a copy of the rental agreement with the deposit info listed on it should suffice. - ✓ The documentation must include photos and a written report.
-The city provides a condition report on their website that has space for the tenant(s) to sign acknowledging receipt of the report along with the photos/videos.
-The photos and/or videos may be delivered personally or sent electronically. - ✓ The documentation shall, "...show the condition of the rental housing, including the condition of any appliances provided for use by tenants, and a written statement describing the condition of the rental housing, including the condition of any appliances provided for use by tenants, and noting any damage." - ✓ The written statement shall describe each room of the dwelling noting the condition of floors, walls, windows, ceilings, fixtures, cabinets, locks, smoke detectors, and appliances inside and out.
-The written statement shall also include a description of any exterior components of the dwelling that the tenant is responsible for maintaining.
+The city is providing a condition report that has space for the tenant(s) to sign acknowledging receipt of the report along with the photos/videos.
+The photos and/or videos may be delivered personally or sent electronically. - ✓ The documentation shall, "...show the condition of the rental housing, including the condition of any appliances provided for use by tenants, and a written statement describing the condition of the rental housing, including the condition of any appliances provided for use by tenants, and noting any damage." - ✓ "The written statement shall describe each room of the dwelling noting the condition of floors, walls, windows, ceilings, fixtures, cabinets, locks, smoke detectors, and appliances inside and out.
+The written statement shall also include a description of any exterior components of the dwelling that the tenant is responsible for maintaining." - Within 31 days of move out, along with the deposit accounting the landlord must provide not only the written accounting of charges against the deposit, but also provide documentation on the condition of the rental home and a written statement describing the condition or damage the landlord believes justifies the charges.
+This documentation must include:

-- Within 31 days of move out, along with the deposit accounting the landlord must provide not only the written accounting of charges against the deposit but also provide documentation on the condition of the rental home and a written statement describing the condition or damage the landlord believes justifies the charges.
-This documentation must include: - ✓ Photo documentation showing the condition of the rental home, including any appliances provided for use by the tenant. - ✓ A written statement describing the condition of the rental home, including appliances, and noting any damage.
+- ✓ Photo documentation showing the condition of the rental home, including any appliances provided for use by the tenant. - ✓ A written statement describing the condition of the rental home, including appliances, and noting any damage.